 Protanomaly (weak red)

-It is caused by a mutation in either the L or M opsin gene on chromosome 7 that codes for one of two photopigments used to perceive short-wavelength light (blues).
+It is caused by a mutation in either the L or M opsin gene on chromosome 7.
+The gene codes for one of two pigments used to see short-wavelength light (blues).

 About 1% of men and 0.02% of women have this condition.